-Spectrum Investments Limited is the intermediate holding company of, and holds 100% of the ordinary shares and voting rights in, DBD Deutsche Breitband Dienste.
-As at 31 December 2021, the Company had a direct holding of 64.3% in Spectrum Investments Limited.
+1 Spectrum Investments Limited is the intermediate holding company of, and holds 100% of the ordinary shares and voting rights in, DBD Deutsche Breitband Dienste.
+As at 31 December 2022, the Company had a direct holding of 64.3% in Spectrum Investments Limited.
 The balance of the shares in Spectrum Investments Limited are held by external investors.

-Shore Capital Markets Limited is the intermediate holding company of, and holds 100% of the ordinary shares and voting rights in, each of Shore Capital Stockbrokers Limited, Shore Capital and Corporate Limited and Stockdale Securities Limited.
-As at 31 December 2021 the Company had a direct holding of 82.7% in Shore Capital Markets Limited.
+2 Shore Capital Markets Limited is the intermediate holding company of, and holds 100% of the ordinary shares and voting rights in, each of Shore Capital Stockbrokers Limited, Shore Capital and Corporate Limited.
+As at 31 December 2022 the Company had a direct holding of 82.2% in Shore Capital Markets Limited.
 The balance of the shares in Shore Capital Markets Limited are held by senior executives of that company and its subsidiaries.

-Shore Capital International Asset Management Limited is the intermediate holding company of, and holds 100% of the ordinary shares and voting rights in, Shore Capital Limited.
-As at 31 December 2021 the Group had a direct holding of 72.1% in Shore Capital International Asset Management Limited.
+3 Shore Capital International Asset Management Limited is the intermediate holding company of, and holds 100% of the ordinary shares and voting rights in, Shore Capital Limited.
+As at 31 December 2022 the Group had a direct holding of 68.2% in Shore Capital International Asset Management Limited.
 The balance of the shares is held by the senior executive of that company.
-Shore Capital Limited is the intermediate holding company of, and holds 92.3% of the ordinary shares and voting rights in, Puma Investment Management Limited.
+Shore Capital Limited is the intermediate holding company of, and holds 91.6% of the ordinary shares and voting rights in, Puma Investment Management Limited.
 The balance of the shares in Puma Investment Management Limited are held by senior executives of that company.
-During the year a capital distribution from Puma Investment Management Limited to non-controlling interests was made of £96,000.

-Puma Investment Management Limited is the intermediate holding company of, and following vesting of shares held by non controlling interests during the year, now holds 82% of the economic interests in, Puma Property Finance Limited.
+4 Puma Investment Management Limited is the intermediate holding company of, and following vesting of shares held by non controlling interests during the year, now holds 81% of the economic interests in, Puma Property Finance Limited.

-Puma Investment Management Limited is the intermediate holding company of, and holds 86.0% of the ordinary shares and voting rights in, Puma Private Equity Limited.
+5 Puma Investment Management Limited is the intermediate holding company of, and holds 76.0% of the ordinary shares and voting rights in, Puma Private Equity Limited.
 The balance of the shares are held by senior executives of that company.

-Shore Capital International Asset Management Limited is the intermediate holding company of, and holds 75.0% of the ordinary shares and voting rights in, EA Capital Limited.
-EA Capital Limited holds 100% of the ordinary shares and voting rights in EA Northampton Limited and EA Bedford Limited.
+6 Shore Capital International Asset Management Limited is the intermediate holding company of, and holds 75.0% of the ordinary shares and voting rights in, EA Capital Limited.
+EA Capital Limited holds 100% of the ordinary shares in and voting rights in STACC Properties Limited, EA Northampton Limited and EA Bedford Limited.